NormAd: A Framework for Measuring the Cultural Adaptability of Large Language Models: Conclusion

-In this work, we curate \datasetName, a dataset of 2.6k stories involving everyday social etiquette situations spanning across 75 countries.
-Each story instantiates a cultural norm of a country, and is distilled into varying levels of cultural context: a fine-grained \rot, an abstracted \vvalue and \country name.
-Additionally, the stories in \datasetName are equally distributed across four subcategories: `Basic Etiquette', `Eating', `Visiting', and `Gifting', and are labeled based on adherence to social norms (`Yes', `No', `Neutral').
-We find that models struggle across the different levels of contexts, with \vvalue and \country posing the most challenges.
-While larger models and the KTO optimization method improve performance, this leads to increased performance skew across cultural zones, with English-speaking countries performing the best.
-Models particularly struggle with stories in the `Gifting' subcategory which involves adhering to presentation, number and color of gifts.
-Further, they also exhibit inherent sycophancy biases, performing significantly better on stories conforming to social norms than those that involve a violation or a neutral scenario.
+In this work, we introduce a novel hierarchical evaluation framework, \frameworkName, to assess the contextual adaptability of LLMs, a departure from most prior work which only probes cultural knowledge.
+Instantiating this framework, we constructed \datasetName, a dataset of 2.6k social etiquette related situations spanning across 75 countries, evaluated for varying degrees of cultural norm specificity: specific \country names, abstract high-level \vvalues with \country names, and fine-grained \rot.
+Further, \datasetName involves four subcategories: `Basic Etiquette', `Eating', `Visiting', and `Gifting', with three labels of adherence to social norms (`Yes', `No', `Neutral').

-Overall, there is a growing consensus among researchers that LLMs need better contextualization capabilities \citep{Richardson2021-iw, Fortuna2022-kv, yerukola2023contextRewrite}.
-We show that current LLMs struggle with adhering to and adapting to the diverse and evolving cultural nuances across the world.
-We argue that while LLMs should encode a better foundational understanding of cultures worldwide, they should also be equipped with specific mechanisms to handle the social norms provided in context.
-We propose prioritizing adaptability at inference time rather than attempting to encode all cultural knowledge into the models' parameters.
-Further, we should strive to collect more holistic preference datasets that incorporate demographic or cultural identity to help imbue cultural adaptability into LLMs during finetuning.
+We find that models struggle across \textit{all} levels of contexts, particularly with \country+\vvalue and \country setups, lagging significantly behind human performance.
+While larger models and KTO optimization perform better, we see an increased performance skew across cultural zones, with English-speaking countries performing the best.
+Models face significant challenges in the `Gifting' subcategory, which involves adhering to presentation, number, and color of gifts.
+Further, they also exhibit inherent sycophancy biases, performing significantly better on situations conforming to social norms.
+These findings underscore the need for better contextualization, and more nuanced cultural adaptability in LLMs.